minio/kes-docs/content/concepts/server-api.md

 Deletes an identity from the KES server.

 The client certificate that corresponds to the identity is no longer authorized to perform any API operations.
-The admin identity cannot be deleted.

-<details><summary>Example</summary>
+You cannot delete the admin identity.

 #### Sample Request
 ```bash